dfjdejulio/Runner/EXTENDED_README.md

 clear interfaces that were easy to debug.
 So I'd write a C function or a Java class with a very simple, portable design, and run it a lot of different ways.
-Over the years, I'd tried to do that in Objective-C, and have been extremely dissatisifed with all of the scaffolding needed to get the job done on iOS.
+Over the years, I'd tried to do that in Objective-C, and have been extremely dissatisfied with all of the scaffolding needed to get the job done on iOS.

 The iPad made it worse, with needing to write two completely different NIB files (or XIB files or storyboards or whatever you kids are calling it these days; get off my lawn).
-And don't even get me *started* with keyboard handling on iOS devices.  ("Oh, you're ediing a text field.
+And don't even get me *started* with keyboard handling on iOS devices.  ("Oh, you're editing a text field.
 You didn't expect you'd still be able to *see* it, did you?")

 ### What I Did Here ###